junxit/us-congress-bills-117/metadata.md

 - 2021-02-24 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 429 - 0 (Roll no. 37). (text: 02/23/2020 CR H560-561)
 - 2021-02-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 429 - 0 (Roll no. 37).(text: 02/23/2020 CR H560-561)
 - 2021-02-25 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2021-07-29 — Committee on Energy and Natural Resources.
+Hearings held.
+- 2021-11-18 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2021-12-13 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin with an amendment in the nature of a substitute.
+With written report No. 117-48.
+Additional views filed.
+- 2021-12-13 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin with an amendment in the nature of a substitute.
+With written report No. 117-48.
+Additional views filed.
+- 2021-12-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 182.